ReSound Hearing Aid Reviews From an Audiologist

 ReSound Technology

-Before getting into ReSound’s product line, let’s talk about their technology.
-In addition to the early use of multichannel compression, ReSound was also the first hearing aid to use the 2.4 GHz wireless platform.
-This tech provides a longer range and lower power consumption than traditional Bluetooth technology.
+Before getting into ReSound’s product line, let’s discuss their technology.
+In addition to the early use of multichannel compression, ReSound was the first hearing aid to use the 2.4 GHz wireless platform.
+This tech provides a more expansive range and lower power consumption than traditional Bluetooth.
 It’s also the foundation of the next generation of Auracast Bluetooth LE (low energy) streaming technology (more on this technology later!).

-ReSound offers this in all technology levels and styles of its hearing aids.
-This capability allows ReSound hearing aids to connect to smartphones, accessories, and public audio communication systems in places, like airports and lecture halls.
+ReSound offers this for all technology levels and styles of hearing aids.
+This capability allows ReSound hearing aids to connect to smartphones, accessories, and public audio communication systems in places like airports and lecture halls.

 ReSound’s tiers are labeled as 9 (premium), 7 (mid-range), and 5 (entry-level).
 All of the devices described below are available in mini receiver-in-canal (RIC), RIC, in-the-ear (ITE) from full shell to completely-in-canal (CIC), and ReSound’s own unique Mic-in-Helix (MIH) design.